What is An Executive Summary?

 These three elements will form the chunk of your executive summary.

-You should briefly discuss the problem that your company will be solving, followed by how your company is going to solve that problem and whether a market for that solution exists or not.
+You should briefly discuss the problem that your company will be solving, followed by how your company will solve that problem and whether a market for that solution exists or not.

 6. Focus on the aspects that make you different